Here Comes Mr. Jordan: Production

 Columbia Pictures president Harry Cohn was persuaded to try a somewhat "risky" project in Here Comes Mr. Jordan, despite his well-founded policy of building on past successful ventures, rather than financing more adventurous films.
 An original 1938 stage play, Heaven Can Wait by Harry Segall, was adapted to form the basis of the film.
 Broadway producer Jed Harris had planned to produce the play on the New York stage, until Columbia purchased the rights as a vehicle for Cary Grant.
 While it was still in pre-production, Montgomery was borrowed from Metro-Goldwyn-Mayer to star in the film.

-Principal photography began on April 21, 1941, and ran until June 5, 1941.
+Principal photography began on April 21, 1941, and ran until June 5 of that year.
 Location shooting took place at Providencia Ranch, California, and on Universal City sound stages.